Rainymood/rainymood.github.io/_posts/2022-05-20-dan-harmon-writing-advice.md

 >
 > Happy hunting and pecking!

 ---

-*I applied some light editing to the original blob of text*
+*I applied some light editing to the original text*

 # Subscribe